biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

     everyday structural bioinformatics.
 These features are now gradually being merged into the mainline with João's help.

-In 2011, three projects were funded in Biopython via OBF:
+In 2011, three projects were funded in Biopython via the OBF:

 -   [Mikael Trellet](User%3AMtrellet "wikilink") added [support for biomolecular interface analysis](GSoC2011_mtrellet "wikilink") to